DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 ### MODULATION MATRIX: FAST TARGET ASSIGNMENT<a name="fastassign"></a>

-:warning: **The following procedure is applicable to _DeXtral_ module only (_DeXtral Kompakt_ module doesn't embed DX7 potentiometers!)**
+:warning: **The following procedure is applicable to _DeXtral_ module only!**

 To do a quick assign of DX7 parameter as "target" into a new modulation slot:

-- Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as modulation target.
+- Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as new modulation target.
 - Press & hold the mod. key: a **fast blinking purple square** surrounding the potentiometer confirms the selected DX7 parameter.
-- Touch the potentiometer (left-mouse button click) to create new modulation, by using it as modulation target.
+- Touch the potentiometer (left-mouse button click) to create new modulation, by using the selected DX7 parameter as modulation target.

-By doing this action, the module's logic adds a new modulation "slot" (operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
+By doing this action, the module's firmware creates a new modulation "slot" (operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
 New modulation is always located at the bottom of the display (the lastest who have a red cross touchable icon).
-The selected DX7 parameter is defined as modulation target (instead of empty).
-However, you'll must define the modulation source, the amount (via its fader), the 'behavior' of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**), and optionally the **INV.** checkbox state, all as required.
+The selected DX7 parameter is defined as modulation target (instead of empty), modulation action is set to **ABSOLUTE**, amount is set to 100% (but the fader is grayed while the modulation source is not set).
+Then you'll must define the modulation source, then the amount via the fader, and adjust the action of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**).

 In the event that the mouse cursor leaves the potentiometer, the mod. key is automatically disarmed: by this way, you'll must release the mod. key, then press it again over relevant DX7 potentiometer.